oblivia-simplex/Narrativity/2_robinson.md

 | Sleeping itself.
 When he is
 | finally asleep, the body can resume
 | remaking itself or
 | call on a project of outright fabrication.
-He doesn\'t
+He doesn't
 | know his own story, except as he respires it.
 | Cells re-coat.
 Dreams are irrelevant.
 Connective
 | tissue lengthens, glossing itself.